inputoutputcode/service-fabric-demos/resource-governance-monitoring/README.md

 FabricObserver 3.2.2 newest features adds notifications and telemetry for processes going over a percentage of the resource governance policy in Service Fabric.

-Demo
+## Demos

+- Alerting for when the memory usage goes over a certain percentage of the resource governance
-- Telemetry shows average memory usage of processes in relation to resource governance policy
+- Telemetry shows average memory usage of processes in relation to resource governance
-- Alerts for when the memory usage goes of a certain percentage
+- OutOfMemoryException in the case where the memory usage reaches the limit of resource governance

 Video: https://www.youtube.com/watch?v=yb7DxVuR0DU TODO